stolenfallen1/FCC-TributePageProject/README.md

 # FCC-TributePageProject
-This is a very simple freeCodeCamp Tribute Page Project!
+Tribute Page Project
-This is one of the 5 challenges/projects freeCodeCamp provided
+* This Project is inspired from freeCodeCamp, One of the activities in Responsive Web Design Certification * Used technologies / languages / tools : Sublime text, HTML, CSS